Out-Law Guide | 16 Feb 2021 | 4:36 pm | 7 min. read

 'Intermediary' is widely defined as:

-A person only qualifies as an intermediary if the person is resident, has a permanent establishment, is incorporated, or is registered with a professional association related to legal, tax or consultancy services, in a member state.
+An intermediary is only required to report in the UK if the person is resident, has a permanent establishment, is incorporated, or is registered with a professional association related to legal, tax or consultancy services, in the UK.

 Businesses themselves, rather than professional advisers could have an obligation to report in several situations.
 These are where the professional adviser is prevented from making the disclosure because of legal privilege or where the business is itself caught by the definition of intermediary.
-The business may also have an obligation to report if it is based in the EU but its professional advisers are not.
+The business may also have an obligation to report in the UK if it is based in the UK, but its professional advisers are not.

 The information that needs to be reported includes details of the intermediaries and relevant taxpayers, the hallmarks being met, a summary of the arrangement and the member states or persons likely to be affected by the arrangement.